Root Rot Vs Healthy Roots: Understanding the Differences

 Is it possible for plants to recover from root rot without intervention?

-In some cases, plants can recover from root rot without intervention if the infection is caught early and the plant is given proper care.
-However, in most cases, intervention is necessary to save the plant.
-If left untreated, root rot can spread and eventually kill the plant.
+Plants sometimes recover from root rot without intervention when you catch the infection early and provide proper care.
+In most cases, though, you need to step in to save the plant.
+Left untreated, root rot spreads and kills the plant.

 What are the most effective treatments for root rot?

-The most effective treatments for root rot include removing the affected plant from the soil and trimming away any rotting roots.
-It’s also important to improve soil drainage to prevent the infection from spreading.
-Fungicides can also be used to treat root rot, but they should be used as a last resort.
+Treat root rot by removing the plant from the soil and trimming away rotting roots.
+Improve soil drainage to stop the infection from spreading.
+Use fungicides only as a last resort.

 How can hydrogen peroxide be used to address root rot?